 Use a larger container with a smaller container inside.
 Then you can add dip into the smaller container and spread the carrots around the outside.
 Add a lid onto each container and you have a way to eat carrots and dip.
 Peppers make another great snack like this.
 I like to buy the small bite-sized sweet peppers.
 There is no cutting needed, the kids eat all the way up to the stem and they are very sweet, almost like candy.

 Pack these just like you would for the carrots and dips.
 Kids will love how delicious it tastes.
 The protein from peanut butter will help keep them full longer.

 Fruit leather is a great way to get kids to eat more fruit.
-These fruit snacks are like fruit roll ups.
-They are rolled up, pressed fruit and unlike fruit roll ups, these are all fruit, with no added sugar or chemicals.
+These fruit snacks are like fruit roll-ups.
+They are rolled up, pressed fruit and unlike fruit roll-ups, these are all fruit, with no added sugar or chemicals.
 Kids feel like they are getting a treat when you know they are having a healthy snack.

 Yes, I said seaweed.
 Seaweed makes a healthy snack.
 A lot of times when people look at me weirdly when I say the kids love seaweed.
 It is very healthy for them and reminds them of eating chips.
-It even has a slight salty taste.
+It even has a slightly salty taste.